Evacuation from the Gaza Strip: Witness the Humanitarian Crisis and International Efforts for Safe Passage

 Achieving exit from the Gaza Strip is not easy.
 After several false alarms, those who were evacuated had to find ways to move to the border and wait in long lines.

-“Without fuel, some arrived on foot, others by donkey cart, dragging all the luggage they could.
+“Without fuel, some arrived on foot, others by donkey cart, dragging all the luggage they might.
 Then they huddled together to wait, the mood tense, if they were moving toward relief,” says “The New York Times.”

 Submission and verification of documents was also not easy.
 Diplomatic sources familiar with the evacuation process explained to the Efe agency that the evacuation goes through a strict bureaucratic procedure that requires the issuance of safe conduct, temporary visas, an alert that is given at the last moment and the requirement that all those who arrive in Egyptian territory and leave the country within 72 hours.